-On April 10, 2017, the Company granted 100,000 shares of restricted common stock to a service provider.
-These shares are subject to a risk of forfeiture and vest quarterly in arrears commencing on April 1, 2017.
+On August 8, 2017, the Company granted 100,000 shares of restricted common stock to a service provider.
+These shares are subject to a risk of forfeiture.
+Twenty five percent (25%) of the shares vested immediately upon issuance, and twenty-five percent (25%) of the shares vest at the end of each calendar quarter thereafter.